You Can't Always Get What You Want

-"You Can't Always Get What You Want" is a song by the English rock band the Rolling Stones on their 1969 album Let It Bleed.
+"You Can't Always Get What You Want" is a song by the English rock band the Rolling Stones from their 1969 album Let It Bleed.
 Written by Mick Jagger and Keith Richards, it was named as the 100th greatest song of all time by Rolling Stone magazine in its 2004 list of the "500 Greatest Songs of All Time" before dropping a place the following year.

 Composition and recording

 Jagger commented on the song's beginnings:

 "You Can't Always Get What You Want" was composed in the key of C major and was the first song recorded for the album.
 It exists in two versions, a 4:51 single mix and a 7:28 album mix.
 "You Can't Always Get What You Want" was recorded on 16 and 17 November 1968 at Olympic Sound Studios in London.
 It features the London Bach Choir opening the song (the choir opening is only on the album version), highlighting throughout, and bringing it to its conclusion.
 Al Kooper plays piano and organ, as well as the French horn intro, while Rocky Dijon plays congas, maracas and tambourine.

+The structure of the song is as follows: